coh516/DMTPOET/README.md

 - ~~necessary refactor required to separate the graph data from the graph instance function in the graphLookup object to serialize the typed set~~
 - the ui should be built from both node based partial template structures and point modules ** last thing on my mind**
 - needs a simplified selector object interface
+  - requires an eventing system for instantiated objects
   - ~~point interface contains most of the helpers required to deal with the object array pointers~~
 - need to allow editing of multiple graph types
 - need to fix the rendering of the link node lines... it should be part of the htmlRenderer